Leeds United F.C. History

 5’10” 11st 10lb (1922)

-After starting with Vale of Clyde and Ashfield in Scottish junior football, he began his League career with Burnley in September 1910.
-After scoring five goals in fifty-seven appearances, he left Turf Moor for Bristol City in the summer of 1912 and played two hundred and five games for them and scored twenty-six goals.
-He also played a good deal of Army representative football.
+After starting with Vale of Clyde and Glasgow Ashfield in Scottish junior football, he began his League career with Burnley in September 1910, making twenty-four League appearances in the 1910-11 season.
+After scoring five goals in fifty-seven appearances, he left Turf Moor for Bristol City in the summer of 1912 and had a ten year stay with them, interupted only by the First World War.
+Despite his four year enforced absence he played two hundred and five games for them and scored twenty-six goals.
+He also played a good deal of Army representative football and played twice for Partick Thistle in the 1915-16 season and eight times for Clydebank in the 1918-19 season, as a war-time guest.
 He was suspended for twelve months and Bristol City were fined £50 after he was paid while being on amateur forms.
 Harris was awarded a £600 benefit by Bristol City before he left for Leeds in July 1922.
-Joe was one of the mainstays of the Leeds team that won the Second Division Championship in 1923-24, laying on goals for Jack Swan and Joe Richmond.
+He was one of the mainstays of the Leeds team that won the Second Division Championship in 1923-24, laying on many goals for Jack Swan and Joe Richmond.
 After missing only one game in United’s promotion season, he was an ever-present in United’s first-ever First Division campaign.
 He moved to Fulham in October 1925, where he played forty-two games and scored two goals, before retiring in 1928.
-His brother Neil played for Newcastle United and Scotland, his nephew John played for Chelsea and later managed Sheffield United.
-Joe Harris, who played a total of four hundred and twenty-eight League games, died in the summer of 1966.
+His brother Neil played for Newcastle United and several other clubs as a centre-forward and was capped once by Scotland.
+His nephew John played as a centre-half for Chelsea and later managed Sheffield United.
+Joe Harris, who played a total of four hundred and thirty League games, and went on to manage French club Lens in 1934-35, died in the summer of 1966.

 AppearancesGoals